 Charles Debrovner (New York, NY) serves as associate director of the Appignani Bioethics Center and is a former board member of the American Humanist Association.
 He joined the New York Society for Ethical Culture in 1984 and served as president for seven years.
 He also served as president of the Humanist Institute for twelve years and remains on its executive committee.
 Chuck retired after 43 years of practicing gynecology with a special interest in human reproduction and infertility.
 He’s a graduate of Yale University and received his M.D. degree at New York University’s School of Medicine.
 His wife, Pat, is an adjunct leader at the New York Society for Ethical Culture and a Humanist Celebrant.

 Fred Edwords (Greenbelt, MD) began his humanist activism in 1977 as vice president of the Humanist Association of San Diego.
 He became president the next year, expanded his reach as American Humanist Association West Coast regional coordinator in 1979 and became national administrator for the organization in 1980.
 He then served for fifteen years as AHA executive director and twelve years as editor of the Humanist magazine.
-Today he serves as a management and PR consultant to the AHA while taking on a new role as the head of the United Coalition of Reason, a new organization that promotes local cooperation among humanist and freethought groups in cities across the United States.
+Since 2009 he has been a management and PR consultant to the AHA while serving as national director of the United Coalition of Reason, an organization that promotes local cooperation among humanist and freethought groups in cities across the United States.

 Larry Jones (Albany, NY) is the founder of the Institute for Humanist Studies, which recently joined forces with the American Humanist Association and will continue as the first humanist think tank in Washington DC.
 He serves as first vice-president of the International Humanist and Ethical Union and represents the IHEU as the non-governmental organization delegate to the United Nations.
 He’s a former board member of the National Philanthropic Trust, the Center for Inquiry, and the American Humanist Association.
 He worked for General Electric as a chemist and currently serves on the board of National Securities Corporation, an investment company.